Rafael-Cast/Piecewise-Differential-Zstd-Coder-POD5-Demo/README.md

 While you can certainly run a native build, unless you are doing performance benchmarks we strongly recommend running our code inside a Docker container.
 Just doing `docker run pdz` (assuming you named the image you built pdz), will execute the binary and you can pass arguments simply by doing `docker run pdz <arg1> <arg2> <arg3>`.

-Remember that the files you'll find in your Docker container are not the same as in your host machine, so you need to mount volumes in order to actually run the program.
-Don't worry files won't actually be copied (at least on a Linux based system).
+Remember that the files you'll find in your Docker container are not the same as in your host machine, so **you need to mount volumes** in order to actually run the program.
+Don't worry, files won't actually be copied (at least on a Linux based system).
 For instance, suppose that we want to compress a pod5 file (`PAU59949_pass_ed4a9f02_3084670d_232.pod5`) from the `samples` folder into the same folder, using PDZ and naming the result as `out.pod5` we can run:

 `docker run -v $(pwd)/samples:/data/in -v $(pwd)/samples:/data/out pdz /data/in/PAU59949_pass_ed4a9f02_3084670d_232.pod5 /data/out/out.pod5 --PDZ`